Be prepared for an intense year.

 How We are Different

 The program begins with an online course called Bridge to BCom in which students will get to know each other and become familiar with the program.
 One of your courses will begin online during the Bridge.
 When you arrive on campus you will participate in a two-week preparation called Cornerstone.
 Each quarter generally consists of 8 weeks of instruction, with a 9th week reserved for final exams.
 Typically you will have two weeks off between quarters.
-Ensure you schedule any planned travel to occur during breaks, so as not to miss any class time.
+Ensure you schedule any planned travel to occur during breaks, to avoid missing any class time.

 The BCom Program Outcomes are the basis for the design of each course and are used to assess your learning.
 You are expected to develop skills to: